 i.
 Enhancements to Group and Configuration management corresponding to the access the UE is connected to.

 ii.
-Enhancements at the Application enablement layer for the Latency difference between Users/UEs in terrestrial and non-terrestrial networks for better QoE and QoS
+Enhancements at the Application enablement layer for the Latency difference between Users/UEs in terrestrial and non-terrestrial networks for better QoE and QoS.

 iii.
-Potential optimizations the delivery of content from a content caching application by taking advantage of satellites in supporting ubiquitous service.
+Potential optimizations to the delivery of content from a content caching application by taking advantage of satellites in supporting ubiquitous service.

 2. Enable application layer to support the predictable discontinuous /intermittent connectivity patterns between UEs and AS/AFs for IoT services with satellite access e.g. asset tracking, critical infra asset monitoring delivered through low density NGSO satellite constellations, especially in discontinuous satellite coverage.